Try adjusting your search terms

 The comprehensive assessment in the GUIDE program includes a thorough evaluation of the individual's health, care needs, and support systems.
 This assessment helps in creating a personalized care plan that addresses specific challenges faced by individuals with dementia.

 The membership includes five meals per month, which can be used for lunch or supper in the Assisi Village Dining Room.
-Members also have the option to order carry-out meals for lunch from Windsor Park.

 Yes, membership includes access to various clubs, including book and card clubs, which are great opportunities for socialization and engagement with peers.